 math.acosh(var)

-Here var is the variable of which hyperbolic cosine arc we have to find.
+Here, var is the variable of which hyperbolic cosine arc we must find.

 Parameters